esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 The user may mask out points in the source :class:`~ESMF.api.field.Field` or destination :class:`~ESMF.api.field.Field` or both.
 To do masking the user sets mask information in the :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh`, or :class:`~ESMF.api.locstream.LocStream` upon which the :class:`Fields <ESMF.api.field.Field>` passed into the :class:`~ESMF.api.regrid.Regrid` call are built.
+The ``src_mask_values`` and
-The src_mask_values and dst_mask_values arguments to that call can then be used to specify which values in that mask information indicate that a location should be masked out.
-For example, if dstMaskValues is set to (/1,2/), then any location that has a value of 1 or 2 in the mask information of the :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh` or :class:`~ESMF.api.locstream.LocStream` upon which the destination :class:`~ESMF.api.field.Field` is built will be masked out.
+``dst_mask_values`` arguments to that call can then be used to specify which values in that mask information indicate that a location should be masked out.
+For example, if ``dst_mask_values`` is set to [1,2], then any location that has a value of 1 or 2 in the mask information of the :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh` or :class:`~ESMF.api.locstream.LocStream` upon which the destination :class:`~ESMF.api.field.Field` is built will be masked out.

 Masking behavior differs slightly between regridding methods.
 For non-conservative regridding methods (e.g. bilinear or high-order patch), masking is done on points.
-For these methods, masking a destination point means that that point won't participate in regridding (e.g. won't be interpolated to).
+For these methods, masking a destination point means that the point will not participate in regridding.
 For these methods, masking a source point means that the entire source cell using that point is masked out.
 In other words, if any corner point making up a source cell is masked then the cell is masked.
-For conservative regridding methods (e.g. first-order conservative) masking is done on cells.
+For conservative regridding methods masking is done on cells.
-Masking a destination cell means that the cell won't participate in regridding (e.g. won't be interpolated to).
-Similarly, masking a source cell means that the cell won't participate in regridding (e.g. won't be interpolated from).
+Masking a destination cell means that the cell won't participate in regridding.
+Similarly, masking a source cell means that the cell won't participate in regridding.
 For any type of interpolation method (conservative or non-conservative) the masking is set on the location upon which the :class:`Fields <ESMF.api.field.Field>` passed into the regridding call are built.
-For example, if :class:`Fields <ESMF.api.field.Field>` built on StaggerLoc.CENTER are passed into the ESMF_FieldRegridStore()
+For example, if :class:`Fields <ESMF.api.field.Field>` built on :class:`StaggerLoc.CENTER <ESMF.api.constants.StaggerLoc.CENTER>` are passed into
+:class:`~ESMF.api.regrid.Regrid`
-call then the masking should also be set on StaggerLoc.CENTER.
+then the masking should also be set on :class:`StaggerLoc.CENTER <ESMF.api.constants.StaggerLoc.CENTER>`.

 The mask generated for a :class:`~ESMF.api.grid.Grid`, :class:`~ESMF.api.mesh.Mesh` or :class:`~ESMF.api.locstream.LocStream` created from file will have 0 for the masked values and 1 for the unmasked values.

 --------------------------
 Numpy Slicing and Indexing